How Do Fruit Bats Infect Animals With Ebola

 Ebola Virus Antibodies in Fruit Bats, Bangladesh

-Kevin J. Olival, corresponding author Ariful Islam, Meng Yu, Simon J. Anthony, Jonathan H. Epstein, Shahneaz Ali Khan, Salah Uddin Khan, Gary Crameri, Lin-Fa Wang, West.
+Kevin J. Olival, Ariful Islam, Meng Yu, Simon J. Anthony, Jonathan H. Epstein, Shahneaz Ali Khan, Salah Uddin Khan, Gary Crameri, Lin-Fa Wang, West.
 Ian Lipkin, Stephen P. Luby, and Peter Daszak

 Abstract